Prossima-Art/website/README.md

 With this we pretend to:
 1. Accept new ideas to anyone willing to participate
-2. Get to know by the Community
+2. Be known by the Community

+Thanks for your suport❗

 Aaw-yeah❗